DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "I'm pretty sure that at the center of that group is no other than spirits' hero!"

 Resistance's equipment wouldn't be enough for that.
-Today's goal was to investigate traps, not spirits' extermination.
+Today's goal was to check out traps, not spirits' extermination.
-Without weaponry for large scale battle, and without doubt soldiers were also unprepared.
+They didn't have weaponry for large scale battle, and without doubt neither soldiers were prepared for that.

-If they battle there it would lead to massive sacrifices.
+If they'd battle here it would lead to massive casualties.

 "Retreat!
 We're falling back to capital's ruins, and joining with squad standing by!"